pecheylauren02/mp2-supervillain-personality-quiz/README.md

 ## Project Development and Planning

 This website was planned and developed using principles of User Experience (UX) design, which include the five planes of Strategy, Scope, Structure, Skeleton and Surface.
-Using these principles, the aim was to create a fun, easy-to-use, responsive and engaging quiz website to entertain users who are interested in learning more about their personalities.
+Using these principles, the aim was to create a fun, easy to use, responsive and engaging quiz website to entertain users who are interested in learning more about their personalities.

 ### Project Goals

 #### Project Purpose

-- The Supervillain Quiz website is an interactive quiz designed to entertain users of all ages and backgrounds who want to learn more about the different sides of their personality, particularly those interested in superheroes and supervillains.
+- The Supervillain Quiz website is an interactive quiz designed to entertain users of all ages and backgrounds who want to learn more about the different sides of their personalities, particularly those interested in superheroes and supervillains.
 - It provides the user with thought-provoking questions and scenarios relating to the dark side of their personalities, which will eventually lead them to identify with a famous supervillain.
-- The website was designed to be easy-to-navigate and eye-catching, to provide the users with an interactive, exciting quiz to teach them more about themselves and what they would do in certain situations.
+- The website was designed to be easy to navigate and eye-catching, to provide the users with an interactive, exciting quiz to teach them more about themselves and what they would do in certain situations.
 - Users will be able to respond to 10 questions, each with 5 answer options, and will only be able to select the one that is most suited to their personality.
 - Users can also sign up with their name, email/username and password, and later login with the same details should they choose to revisit the website.